taka-yamakoshi/taka-yamakoshi.github.io/_pages/about.md

   - /about.html
 ---

-I'm an undergraduate student at the University of Tokyo.
+I'm an undergraduate student at the University of Tokyo, Faculty of Medicine.